ClaudiaBehnke86/TournamentCalculator/docs/source/tutorial.rst

 .. _break_sel:
 .. figure:: pictures/break_sel.png

-    Options in the dropdrown menu
+    Options in the drop drown menu

-#.
-No break - no break will be added
+#. *No break* - no break will be added
-#.
-Individual - break are planned after a category is finished
+#. *Individual* - break are planned after a category is finished
-#.
-One block - a block of breaks is added, categories are split.
+#. *One block* - a block of breaks is added, categories are split.
 This can be used for an opening ceremony f.e.

 .. _break_ind:
 .. figure:: pictures/break_indi.png